microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworktag-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get a standard tag in a team.
-Read the properties and relationships of a [teamworkTag](../resources/teamworktag.md) object.
+This operation reads the properties and relationships of a [teamworkTag](../resources/teamworktag.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).